C++ Classes And Objects - C++ Programming Tutorial

 • C++ Classes and Objects Example

-Let's see an instance of a class that contains two fields: id and name.
-It creates an instance of the class, initializes the object, and prints the object value.
+Let's consider an example of a class that includes two attributes: id and name.
+This class instantiates an object, sets initial values to the object, and displays the object's value.

 Example